 As a practical rule, documents in the student visa file that are not already in Spanish should be treated as needing sworn translation for submission.
 The main difference is that some documents also need an apostille or legalization, while others generally do not.

-Ready to get started?
-Work directly with Alba Fernández Carrasco for official sworn translations for your student visa application.
+Ready to translate your student visa documents?
+Send your request now.
 Start your request or see pricing and process.

 Quick Checklist